-Proportion of operating expenses (OpEx) related to assets or processes associated with sustainable environmental economic activities of the indicator, only the costs of research and development, building renovation, leases, maintenance and repair and other direct costs related to the day-to-day operation of fixed assets (exclusively property, plant and equipment) necessary for their ongoing and correct functioning must be taken into account.
+The regulations on taxonomy establish that in order to calculate this indicator, only the percentage of certain operating costs that are related to assets or processes associated with eligible activities should be considered as a percentage of the total operating costs.
+Specifically, and as a basis of calculation of the indicator, only the costs of research and development, building renovation, leases, maintenance and repair and other direct costs related to the day-to-day operation of fixed assets (exclusively property, plant and equipment) necessary for their ongoing and correct functioning must be taken into account.
 The Elecnor Group recognises these costs under "Research and development expenses", "Leases" and "Repair and maintenance", as identified in the related note to its annual accounts, under "Other operating expenses" in the income statement.